theokeist/wmaker/doc/SONOMA_UI_NOTES.md

 infrastructure: wrlib supplies vibrant materials, WINGs presents them through widgets, the core window manager animates them, and WPrefs lets users fine-tune the experience.

+## 9. Native WINGs touchpoints and blast radius

+Modernizing Window Maker while keeping the WINGs toolkit as the “native” UI means coordinating a defined set of subsystems so translucency, motion, and Sonoma-style polish never regress classic behavior:

+1. **Raster backbone (wrlib)** – material generation, shadow kernels, and premultiplied ARGB export live here.
+Every widget or window that needs glass effects depends on these helpers, so the work touches `effects.c`, `scale.c`, and the visual-selection routines in `context.c`.
+2. **Toolkit surfaces (WINGs)** – menus, panels, views, buttons, scroll views, and text fields all draw through WINGs painters.
+Updating them means modifying `wmenu.c`, `wpanel.c`, `wview.c`, `wbutton.c`, `wscrollview.c`, and related defaults tables so they consume the new raster APIs while retaining opaque fallbacks.
+3. **Core manager chrome** – frame windows, menus, docks, and appicons are orchestrated by `framewin.c`, `menu.c`, `dock.c`, and `icon.c`.
+Each module must request materials from wrlib, apply easing curves during motion, and observe new defaults without disrupting long-standing configuration keys.
+4. **Configuration plumbing** – defaults readers/writers (`defaults.c`,
+   `wdefaults.c`) and schema headers (`WindowMaker.h`) carry the Sonoma tuning knobs.
+Compatibility shims ensure existing preference files still parse even if they predate the new keys.
+5. **Preferences UI (WPrefs.app)** – panels backed by `Icons.c`,
+   `Configurations.c`, and `WindowHandling.c` expose the options to users.
+They need live previews that honor the compositor-aware rendering paths while remaining usable on systems without compositing.
+6. **Dockapps and GNUstep clients** – helper libraries (`wmlib`, GNUstep theming bridges) read the same defaults so third-party utilities pick up the aesthetic automatically.
+Documentation updates explain how to opt in without rewriting legacy apps.

+Keeping the modernization confined to these six areas lets the codebase grow “glass” capabilities without breaking classic setups: each layer offers explicit fallbacks, retains binary compatibility, and coordinates through defaults rather than hard-coded assumptions.
+When evaluated together they form the minimum touch surface necessary for WINGs to remain the native UI while embracing contemporary visual ergonomics.